 Standing up for White Ribbon Day

-Organisations from across Flintshire have joined together to run events throughout this week to show their support the White Ribbon Campaign for an end to violence against women.
+Flintshire County Council has once again shown their support to the White Ribbon Campaign for an end to violence against women.

-Flintshire County Council members, officers, local residents, partner agencies, construction workers and members of the fire services are among many who have been wearing white ribbons to promote awareness of the campaign, which aims to eliminate all forms of violence against women.
+Flintshire County Council members and officers have been wearing white ribbons to promote awareness of the campaign, which aims to eliminate all forms of violence against women.

 Councillor Chris Bithell, Cabinet Member for Public Protection, said: